🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 }

-Example 2: Using for_each with map
+Example 2: Using for_each with a map

-The map type provides a “set” of key value pairs, offering more customization options for more complex recurring resources to be provisioned.
+The map type provides a “set” of key-value pairs, offering more customization options for more complex recurring resources to be provisioned.

 In this case, the number of instances to be created is equal to the length of the map object.
-However, along with the each.value, we can also leverage the string value stored in each.key.
-This is a next step where instead of one, there are two attributes to be set dynamically using the same Terraform resource block.
+However, in addition to the each.value, we can also leverage the string value stored in each.key.

 variable "instance_map" {